7 Axioms for Expected Utility Theory

 pz+(1-p)x\succcurlyeq pz+(1-p)y

-The third choice, z, is irrelevant.
-The order of preference for x before y holds.
+The third choice, z does not change the preference ordering.
+The order of preference for x over y holds.
 It is independent of the presence of z.

 Let us put our earlier example into this formal definition.

-Suppose x is an orange and y is an apple.
+Suppose x is a 100% probability of an orange and y is a 100% probability of an apple.
 I strictly prefer an orange to an apple.

-Suppose there is not a third possibility z of receiving no fruit.
-Under the independence of irrelevant alternatives, if I prefer oranges to apples, I will prefer a gamble with a 50% chance of getting an orange and 50% chance of receiving nothing to a gamble with a 50% chance of getting an apple and a 50% chance of receiving nothing.
+Under the axiom of independence, if I prefer oranges to apples, I will prefer a gamble with a 1-p=50\% chance of getting an orange and p=50\% chance of receiving a pear to a gamble with a 1-p=50\% chance of getting an apple and a p=50\% chance of receiving a pear.

 That is: